MG Research Award & Scholarship Opportunities

 The Thomas J Byers Memorial Scholarship Fund was established June 1, 2007 with gifts from family, friends, and colleagues in memory of Dr. Thomas Jones Byers; the fund is used to provide scholarship support for undergraduate students performing research in the Department of Molecular Genetics with the goal of pursuing a PhD degree in the life sciences.

 The Elizabeth Wagner Scholarship was endowed in 2002 by her son, William Reed of Seattle, in her memory.
-It provides scholarships in the Department of Molecular Genetics, with preference given to women undergraduate students with interest in plant biology.
+It provides scholarships in the Department of Molecular Genetics, with preference given to undergraduate students with interest in plant biology.
 Dr. Wagner earned her BA (1933), MA (1934) and PhD (1936) at Ohio State University.
 Dr. Wagner’s specialization was plant physiology.
 She authored or co-authored 40 publications, including a number on biological education, in which she was deeply involved.
-Dr. Wagner's story was recently highlighted in the New York Times, and you can also read more about her here.
-Please select this link to see Dr. Wagner's first published paper [pdf].
+Dr. Wagner's story was recently highlighted in the New York Times, and you can also read more about her at the Wikipedia entry for Dr. Wagner.
+Please select this link to see Dr. Wagner's first published paper.

 STUDENTS IN LIFE SCIENCES ABROAD (STILSA)